ainursharaev/ainursharaev/README.md

 Glad you dropped by my page!
 I'm Ainur, a UI Engineer on a mission to make the digital world look and feel amazing 💅

-Over the past 5 years, I've been crafting UI interfaces.
-It all began with my genuine interest in creating visually pleasing and user-centric experiences.
+Over the past 5 years, I've been crafting UI interfaces, and it all began with my genuine interest in creating visually pleasing and user-centric experiences.
 Seeing designs come to life on the screen still gives me that magical feeling 🪄 And in the ever-evolving landscape of the Web, there's an endless supply of challenges waiting to be tackled.
 I'm here to explore and conquer, one pixel at a time ✨

 When I'm not geeking out over code, I'm breaking a sweat with at-home workouts 💪, enjoying a mix of tech and non-tech reads 🤓, escaping into the captivating narratives of [Webtoon stories](https://www.webtoons.com/en/), or nurturing my adorable little green sidekick 🪴